 Real estate in the Borough Center of West Chester, PA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Borough Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 2000 and the present.

-Did you know that the West Chester Borough Center neighborhood has more Slovak ancestry people living in it than nearly any neighborhood in America?
+Did you know that the West Chester Borough Center neighborhood has more Slovak and Welsh ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.5% of this neighborhood's residents have Slovak ancestry.
+In fact, 1.5% of this neighborhood's residents have Slovak ancestry and 2.2% have Welsh ancestry.

 West Chester Borough Center is also pretty special linguistically.
 Significantly, 5.2% of its residents five years old and above primarily speak Langs. of India at home.
 While this may seem like a small percentage, it is higher than 97.4% of the neighborhoods in America.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
-In the West Chester Borough Center neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 95.7% of U.S. Neighborhoods.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+In the West Chester Borough Center neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 95.6% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.